pravashendhukumar/QI_InterviewAssignment/QI_Assignment/README.md

 5. Easy integration to CI/CD pipeline like Jenkins.
 6. Framework uses Page Object Design Pattern, hence there is clean separation between test code and page specific code such as locators and layout.
 7. Supports re-run of failed test cases.
-8. Allows to control the tests to be run using sheet (Sanity/Regression) in TestData.xlsx sheet.
+8. Allows to control the tests to be run using sheet (Sanity) in TestData.xlsx sheet.

 ## **Required Setup :**